Spectacular view from Montrose vineyard towards Gironde river

 MONTROSE 2015 (barrel sample) 98-99p

 Tasted in April 2016.
 67% Cabernet Sauvignon, 29% Merlot and 4% Cabernet Franc.
 13,8% alcohol.
-"Iron fist in the velvet glove" or "wolf in sheep's clothes", boom, the big concentration of everything, enormous depth and length, fabulous complexity and richness.
+"Iron fist in the velvet glove" or "wolf in sheep's clothes", boom, the big concentration of everything, enormous depth and length, great complexity, and richness.
 Magnifique!
-Indeed in my top ten of 2015 wines.
+Indeed, it ranks among my top ten wines of 2015.
 1. Growth quality!

 MONTROSE 2014 (barrel sample) 95p

-Tasted in March 2015.
-A chewy and robust wine, splendid acidity, full-bodied and tannic.
-It has a rock-solid fundament on which fruit and tannin can "play" together for many years.
+Tasted in March 2015. a chewy and robust wine with excellent acidity and a full-bodied and tannic structure.
+It has a rock-solid foundation on which fruit and tannin can "play" together for many years.
 This wine can develop into something spectacular.

 MONTROSE 2013 (barrel sample) 92p

 Tasted in April 2014.
-It was very well-knitted, complex and finely structured, lighter than usual, equipped with silky fruit and tannin, a smooth finish.
-One to enjoy before big and long-lived vintages 2005, 2009 and 2010.
+It was very well knit, complex and finely structured, lighter than usual, equipped with silky fruit and tannin, and a smooth finish. one to enjoy before the big and long-lived vintages of 2005, 2009, and 2010.

 MONTROSE 2012 94p

 Tasted five times - last time in June 2016.
 Consistent notes.
-In April 2013, this wine had an excellent nose of black cherries/blueberries, aromatic and seductive, velvety palate and a perfect length.
+In April 2013, this wine had an excellent nose of black cherries/blueberries, aromatic and seductive, velvety palate, and a perfect length.
 On the light side.
 Gained in weight and concentration during the second year in barrel, confirmed while tasted in March 2015.
 Truffy and elegant wine.
-Even better in November 2015 with a delicious nose of grated chocolate, big intensity, splendid structure, impressive length, and finish.
+Even better in November 2015 with a delicious nose of grated chocolate, great intensity, splendid structure, impressive length, and finish.
 Same in June 2016.

 MONTROSE 2011 93p

 Tasted six times - the last time in June 2016.
 Consistent notes.
-It displayed an enchanting nose of black fruit, seductive and intense, silky texture overall, well-structured and well-balanced, long finish.
+It displayed an enchanting nose of black fruit, seductive and intense, silky texture overall, well-structured and well-balanced, and a long finish.
 Splendid for the vintage.
 Now in the bottle (April 2014), this wine has improved in intensity, complexity, depth, and length.
 Confirmed in March 2015 and June 2016.
 Not the same level of sweetness here as in 2012, but more depth and concentration.

 MONTROSE 2010 100p